DarshanDeshpande/Miscellaneous-Deep-Learning-Projects/TextSummarizer/README.md

 # Text Summarizer
-A transformer based Text Summarizer trained on about 36,000 Amazon Software Product Reviews
+A transformer based Text Summarizer trained on about 36,000 Amazon Software Product Reviews <br>
+An executable colab notebook for this project can be found <a href="https://colab.research.google.com/drive/1VR_NgqsEYzc_VPo4pizpPlMHA0lyCAhz?usp=sharing">here</a>

 # Sample Conversions
 ```